Why Lewis Hamilton Is More Than Just the Greatest Formula 1 Driver Ever

 The Formula 1 icon is finding new gears in fashion, music and business.

 What started as a Formula 1 race ended as a lovefest.
 At the British Grand Prix on the famous Silverstone circuit, Lewis Hamilton, England’s best driver, led flag-to-flag over a rain-splotched course that turned the surface into a skating rink.
 Within 10 laps of the soggy start, though, Hamilton had gained a five-second advantage—an eternity in F1—leaving rivals in the rearview of his rooster-tailing Mercedes W07 Hybrid Silver Arrow.

-Hamilton is a three-time Formula 1 world champion who, for the past three seasons, has driven for the Mercedes AMG Petronas team.
+Hamilton is a seven-time Formula 1 world champion who, for the past eight seasons, has driven for the Mercedes AMG Petronas team.
 The FI circuit consists of 21 races worldwide, from Baku, Azerbaijan, to Austin, Texas, including such legendary courses as Monte Carlo, Monza, Italy, and Spa-Francorchamps in Belgium but also races in Russia, Canada, China, Singapore, Australia and Brazil.

 F1 is auto racing’s most popular circuit, featuring the most sophisticated cars, technology and fan appeal— the cultured European cousin to NASCAR’s fender-banging, paint-trading Americans.
 F1’s cars, not to mention its drivers, are exquisite, expensive and glamorous.